daeus/MySQLi-Convertor/README.md

 MySQLi Convertor
 ===========

-A simple trick to convert old depreciable mysql code to mysqli in PHP
+A simple trick to convert old deprecated mysql code to mysqli in PHP

 **IMPORTANT: Noted that converting mysql to mysqli doesn't enhance your system security.
 It is recommended to rewrite your system in a modern and security approach.**